theupdateframework/pep-maximum-security-model/README.rst

 When an unclaimed project uploads a new transaction, a project transaction process MUST add all new targets and relevant delegated unclaimed metadata.
-(We will see later in this section why the unclaimed role will delegate targets to a number of delegated unclaimed roles.)
+(We describe later in this section why the unclaimed role will delegate targets to a number of delegated unclaimed roles.)
 Finally, the project transaction process MUST inform the consistent snapshot process about new delegated unclaimed metadata.